Best Luggage sets in 2019 reviewed

 - Some durability is sacrificed during rough use

-- Only 1 zipped mesh compartment on the inside
+- Only one zipped mesh compartment on the inside

-- A round shape or smoother feel to the satchel’s handle is needed
+- The satchel’s handle needs a round shape or smoother feel

 - Doesn’t come with any locks

-6. Delsey - Helium Aero 2 piece Spinner Set
+6. Delsey - Helium Aero Set of 2

 - A bit prone to scratches